Modernising the RDC system

-Rural Research and Development Corporations (RDCs) are the main way the Australian government and primary producers co-invest in research and development (R&D) for industry and community benefits.
+Australia’s Rural Research and Development Corporations (RDCs) have helped drive agricultural innovation since 1989.
+They allow Australian government and primary producers to co-invest in research and development (R&D).
+This benefits industry and regional communities.

 Commonwealth statutory RDCs are Australian Government entities with a board of directors appointed by the Minister for Agriculture, based on recommendations from a selection committee.